dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API_en.md

 #### set\_sdk\_event\_handler

-- **Description:** Set callback, when data from GUIDANCE comes, it will be called by transfer thread.
+- **Description:** Set callback function handler.
+When data from GUIDANCE comes, it will be called by transfer thread.
 - **Parameters:** `handler` pointer to callback function.
 - **Return:** `error code`.
 Non-zero if error occurs.